Master of Science in Project Management

 Professional Program Fee

-A professional program fee is required of all students taking MS PM program courses in addition to published graduate tuition fees, course material fees, general support and student activity fees.
+A professional program fee is required of all students taking Master of Science in Project Management (MS PM) courses in addition to published graduate tuition fees, course material fees, general support and student activity fees.
 The professional program fee is assessed for each course at a sum equal to the current level of resident graduate level tuition.
-Therefore, this fee is applied to either resident or non-resident tuition equally and is charged upon enrollment in PM courses.
+Therefore, this fee is applied to either resident or non-resident tuition equally and is charged upon enrollment in Project Management (PM) courses.
 The fee contributes directly to program support.

 Licensure and/or Certification